How to create a list of lists in Python

 Handling IndexError when accessing nested lists

-An IndexError occurs when you try to access an element that’s out of bounds.
-With nested lists, this can happen if the outer list index is wrong or if an inner list's index is invalid.
-See what happens in the code below.
+An IndexError is a common roadblock when you try to access an element outside a list's boundaries.
+With nested lists, this can happen on either the outer list or an inner one.
+The following code attempts to access nested_list[2][0], which will fail.

 nested_list = [[1, 2], [3, 4]]